marionsch/PCBS-Old_Press_Article_Classification/README.md

 An other point is the identification of each cluster.
 At the moment, we separate the articles into different clusters corresponding to the themes but we did not associate a cluster with a theme.
 To do that, some trails seem to appear.
 For example, we can identify some keywords for each theme and calculate the frequency of these words in the articles inside a cluster.

 ## Personal aspects of the project
-Before this project, I already program few other ones but it was the first time I used word2vec.
+Before this project, I already programed few other ones but it was the first time I used word2vec.
 I also understood that it is really important to prepare the data used for a project.
 In fact, I spent lot of time reading articles to classify them and cleaning articles to use them even if it is not the aim of the project.